patricklago21/ucberk-project-1/README.md

 I WANT to understand the marine weather conditions in major areas of the world

-SO THAT I can help spread awareness on the health of the world and find ways to make it sustainable for the next generations.
+SO THAT I can help spread awareness on the health of the oceans and find ways to make it sustainable for the next generations.

 <a name="ac"></a>
 ## Acceptance Criteria